 Helena experiences human habitat for the first time in her life.
 That includes trendy clothes, an aquarium, and even Coca-Cola.

 Of course, the big bad scientists are on their tail to get their “biowitness” back.
 This means that Helena and Alex are on the run from the scientists.

 Orbiter 9 Review: Sci-Fi + Romance = Slowmance…

-Orbiter 9 was Hatem Khraiche’s directorial debut, and he seems to have done a pretty good job for his first film.
+For his directorial debut, Hatem Khraiche does a fine job bringing together romance and sci-fi, two extremely strong genres independently.
 However, some may argue that the film was a bit slow and difficult to understand (not only because of the subtitles).

 Orbiter 9 Ending Explained

 There are many high points in Orbiter 9, but the ending had us all scratching our heads.
 And we get some revelations driving the plot.

 For starters, Helena is a clone created only for a life within an Orbiter.
 Her physical constitution can’t adapt to the outside atmosphere.
 This means that she’s going to die if she’s not back in the Orbiter.

 Helena lets herself get caught, hoping the baddies won’t kill Alex.
 But her Orbiter was disconnected, and the facility has no intention of spending millions of bucks to restart it.